z3hcnas/z3hcnas/README.md

 - 👋 Hi, I’m @z3hcnas
-- 👀 I’m interested in backend develop
+- 👀 I’m interested in deep learning
-- 🌱 I’m currently learning boulevard
+- 🌱 I’m currently learning tensorflow and keras
-- 💞️ I’m looking to collaborate on advanced node projects
+- 💞️ I’m looking to collaborate on ai projects
 - 📫 How to reach me write me to izan.perezsanchez@gmail.com

 <!---